percona/k8spsmdb-docs/docs/annotations.md

 $ kubectl get pod my-cluster-name-rs0-0 -o jsonpath='{.metadata.annotations}'
 ```

-## <a name="annotations-ignore"></a>Specifying labels and annotations ignored by the Operator
+## <a name="annotations-ignore"></a>Using labels and annotations with objects created by the Operator

+You can assign labels and annotations to various objects created by the Operator
+(e.g. Services used to expose components of the cluster, Persistent Volume
+Claims, etc.) vith `labels` and `annotations` options in the appropriate
+subsections of the Custom Resource, as seen in the [Custom Resource options reference](operator.md) and the [deploy/cr.yaml configuration file](https://github.com/percona/percona-server-mongodb-operator/blob/main/deploy/cr.yaml).

 Sometimes various Kubernetes flavors can add their own annotations to the
 objects managed by the Operator.

 The Operator keeps track of all changes to its objects and can remove
 annotations that appeared without its participation.

-If there are no annotations or labels in the Custom Resource, the Operator does
+If there are no annotations or labels in the Custom Resource `expose`
-nothing if new label or annotation added to the object.
+subsections, the Operator does nothing if new label or annotation added to the
+object.

-If there is an annotation or a label specified in the Custom Resource, the
+If there is an annotation or a label specified in the Custom Resource `expose`
-Operator starts to manage annotations and labels.
-In this case it removes
+subsection, the Operator starts to manage annotations and labels for Services
+exposing objects in [Service per Pod](expose.md#service-per-pod) mode, if any:
-unknown annotations and labels.
+it removes unknown annotations and labels for them.

 Still, it is possible to specify which annotations and labels should be
 ignored by the Operator by listing them in the `spec.ignoreAnnotations` or